kartik-venugopal/aural-player/README.md

   * Menu bar mode to run the app in the macOS menu bar.
   * Control bar mode to run the app as a floating widget with essential controls.
 * **Usability:**
-  * Configurable media keys support
+  * Configurable media keys support.
-  * Swipe/scroll gesture recognition
+  * Swipe/scroll gesture recognition.
-  * Remote control (control the app from Control Center, headphones, or other media control devices / apps)
+  * Remote control (control the app from Control Center, headphones, or other media control devices / apps).

 ## Download